 CBD is an active phytocannabinoid of the hemp plant which is deprived of psychoactive elements, therefore you will not be able to get high from it.

 In the case of CBD vs THC for sleep, THC helps best for combating insomnia.
 Also, it relieves pain, controls anxiety, and stimulates appetite if taken in optimal doses.

 As for 2019, the legality status of THC oil vs CBD oil has become clearer in comparison to previous years.
-According to the 2018 Farm Bill, CBD products can be taken medically and recreationally in particular states as long as they are produced from the right plant.
+According to the 2018 Farm Bill, CBD products, as well as CBD skincare products, can be taken medically and recreationally in particular states as long as they are produced from the right plant.
 What does it mean?
 This implies that CBD cannot be derived from the marijuana plant.
 Instead, the only hemp can be used for the production of CBD goods.

 The difference between the two has to do with THC concentration.
 If in marijuana it exceeds 10 percent, in hemp – the maximum amount of this intoxicating element is 0.3 percent, which is why only this plant can be used.